wono/wlib/README.md

 wlib
 ====

-wlib is a junior programmer's bulde of simple and legible C libraries.
+wlib is a bundle of simple and legible C libraries.

 alphamap
 --------